Capital funding for integrated schools

 - the building must be recorded as a board-owned asset (not the proprietor’s)

-- the board must meet any borrowing and ownership requirements in Schedule 6 clauses 32 and 34 of the Education Act 1989
+- the board must meet any borrowing and ownership requirements in sections 158 and 160 of the Education and Training Act 2020

 - the work must not free the proprietor of any obligation they may have for the same work under the Integration Agreement.